GiantPluto/VaquarWiki/AWS-Custom-Lambda-authorizer---authentication-for-amazon-api-gateway-for-microservice.md

 Note : The authorizer is an intercepting mechanism provided so that you can add custom logic into lambda function and call in authorize calls.
 The custom logic may use rules based authorization.

+### ***
+The Cognito Authorizer is great for quickly getting things going and utilizing powerful out of the box authentication and authorization.
+This would be my first choice as it's the easiest to get going without needing to understand the smaller details first.
+Just handle sending back the id token after logging the user in then pass that id token to your protected API routes in the header of your requests (e.g. "X-Auth-Token": "[id_token]").

+The Lambda Custom Authorizer with AWS_IAM is great if you need to take the validation a step further than the built in solution API Gateway provides with Cognito Authroizer.
+If you need to allow users to sign in with their Google, Facebook, Amazon, Twitter or any other identity provider account.
+Then Lambda Custom Authorizer with AWS_IAM would be your choice as it allows for this type of functionality.

 -----------------------------------------------------------------------------------------